GrigorM-debug/Fitness-Blog/README.md

 - **React.js:** The core library for building the user interface.
 - **Tailwind CSS:** A utility-first CSS framework used for styling and designing the website.
 - **Template:** Parts of the design are based on templates from <a href="https://colorlib.com/wp/templates/">Colorlib</a>, which provide a modern and visually appealing look.
+- **Responsive Design

 💡 **Usage**
 ------------
 - **Reading Posts:** Visit the blog section to read posts.
 No login required.
 - **Creating Posts/Recipes:** Sign in to create and manage your own blog posts and recipes.
 - **Interacting with Content:** Like and comment on posts and recipes, regardless of login status.
+Users can also reply and like other users comments.
 - **Profile Management:** Access and edit your profile details from the "My Profile" page.